manchukonda9/devOpsTwitter/README.md

    docker-compose up
    ```
    # Light house report
-   open the light house report pdf to check the performance and accessibility of the website.
+   Open the light house report pdf to check the performance and accessibility of the website.
    It recorded an excellent performance of 86 and accessibility of 95.